 Snails absolutely love young tender seedlings and will happily chomp their way through your entire patch of newly planted seedlings overnight while you’re safely tucked up in bed and dreaming of the delicious vegetable that your new plantings will produce.

 There are quite a number of ways you can rid your garden of these pesky little devils.
 It really depends on your preference and how much effort you want to put into controlling them.
 Here’s just a small selection of effective controls:

-Copper Tape – If you have raised garden beds or are growing in pots then this can be very useful as the snails can’t crawl across it.
-Generally you can purchase this at garden centers or hardware stores and then put it around the top perimeter of your garden bed surround or your pots.
+If you have raised garden beds or are growing in pots then this can be very useful as the snails can’t crawl across it.
+Generally, you can purchase this at garden centers or hardware stores and then put it around the top perimeter of your garden bed surround or your pots.
 Make sure there is nothing that makes a ‘bridge’ over the copper tape otherwise the snails will crawl across it.

-CABBAGE WHITE BUTTERFLY – You’ll see these little white butterflies happily fluttering around your vegetable plants in spring and early summer.
-Certainly they look harmless enough however what they’re doing is laying eggs in your prized crops.
+You’ll see these little white butterflies happily fluttering around your vegetable plants in spring and early summer.
+Certainly, they look harmless enough however what they’re doing is laying eggs in your prized crops.
 They especially like brassicas like broccoli, cauliflower and cabbage plants.
 Once the eggs hatch you’ll find small green caterpillars all over the leaves of your plants happily munching their way through leaf after leaf until your plant is bare.

-The caterpillars are easily picked off the plants and disposed off but this can be time consuming and you might miss some.
-A better way to control these harmlessly is to cover them with an insect control netting which will keep the butterflies away from your plants.
+The caterpillars are easily picked off the plants and disposed of but this can be time-consuming and you might miss some.
+A better way to control these harmlessly is to cover them with insect control netting which will keep the butterflies away from your plants.
 You can make a small frame to drape your netting over.
 Garlic spray is also useful to both deter and kill the caterpillars.